vilaj46/Software-Apprentice-Challenge/README.md

 ### Background Information

+At Blueprint, much of our data is in "ads".

-An ad is a unique combination of a campaign, adset, and creative.
-Different platforms may call them different names and part of what Blueprint does is standardize the names across platforms so that we can compare the data.
+An `ad` is a unique combination of a `campaign`, `adset`, and `creative`.
+Different platforms may call them different names; part of what Blueprint does is standardize the names across platforms so that we can compare the data.

+The following values are all equivalent.

 campaign_name === campaign === utm_campaign